parthshukla/rbac-laravel/README.md

 ### <a name="assign-role-to-permission">Assign Permission To Role</a>
 This API end point will be used for assigning permissions to a role
 ###### API End Point: /api/assign_permissions
-- id: unique id of the role whose details is required
+- `id` unique id of the role whose details required
 ###### Request Type: POST
 ###### Request Body
 ```